Mathématique: Chapter 26

 CL: Really.

-JO: I don’t like the idea that our number one guy is the only guy who’s not on the base.
+JO: I don’t like that our number one guy is the only guy who’s not on the base.
+Hate it, in fact.

-DT: Now is—not a good time for him.
+DT: Now isn’t a good time for him.
 I think I can convince him to come in the spring.
-It would help if I had clearance to tell him about the address.
+It’d help if I had clearance to tell him about the address.

 HL: Done.
-I want his name coming up on as little paperwork as is humanly possible.
-There’s no need to advertise his existence to the LA.
+I want his name coming up on as little paperwork as humanly possible.

 DT: Already taken care of.